Five Decades in Five Weeks, 1950s Posted October 8, 2018 by Kelsey Rose

 5) Glimpses of the U.S.A.

-In 1959, the U.S. Information Agency commissioned the Eames Office to create a film depicting “a day in the life” of Americans for a cultural exchange with the USSR.
-The film was to be presented in Moscow on seven large-scale screens housed within a Buckminster Fuller geodesic dome.
+In 1959, the U.S. Information Agency commissioned Charles and Ray to create a film depicting “a day in the life” of Americans for a cultural exchange with the USSR.
+The Eames Office presented it in Moscow on seven large-scale screens housed within a Buckminster Fuller geodesic dome.

 The thirteen minutes of footage depicted ordinary scenes from America, such as our shared night sky, aerial views of highways, mountain ranges, family dinners, and people kissing.
 The images were intended to show America’s physical and cultural landscape while conveying a more poignant message that the people of our two nations share a common denominator of being human.